How to Easily Decoupage a Glass Platter

 This post contains affiliate links to products used in the creation of this project.
 If you should order any item from this site, I may receive compensation, but you do not pay a penny more.
 Your purchase is greatly appreciated as it helps support the continued publication of this site.

-Today, the most popular decoupage medium is Mod Podge.
-It is a brand designed specifically for the decoupage process.
-It comes in several finishes, such as a matte, gloss, outdoor, terra cotta surfaces, fabric, and one that is dishwater safe.
+The most popular decoupage medium is Mod Podge.
+It is a brand designed specifically for decoupage.
+It comes in several finishes, such as matte, gloss, outdoor, terra cotta surfaces, fabric, and one that is dishwasher safe.

-For this project, you also need a surface, which, for me, is the glass platter.
-You could use any inexpensive glass plates – glass salad plates, dinner plates, glass bowls, or a piece of glass in a frame.
-The best places to find inexpensive glass objects?
+For any decoupage project, you need a surface.
+For this project, it’s the glass platter.
+You could use any inexpensive glass plate – glass salad plates, dinner plates, glass bowls, or a piece of glass in a frame.
+See the supply list above for inexpensive places to find glass objects.

 On my way home from tennis drills, I saw kids out on the street with signs advertising a youth flea market at a charity sale at a Catholic church.
 That’s where I found my glass platter.
 You could fill a bag for $10.
 What a deal!

-The glass platter had a tag for $3 and went into a large bag with a wood bowl and two glass vases.
-So my plain glass platter actually cost me $2.50.
+The glass platter had a $3 tag and went into a large bag with a wooden bowl and two glass vases.
+So my plain glass platter cost me $2.50.

 The platter is a generous 13 inches.
 The top of the platter is smooth, but the bottom is frosted and has a bit of texture.

-I bought all these decorative pieces with the intention of using them as an easy craft project.
-More decoupage projects coming to a “theater” near you soon.
+I bought all these decorative pieces with the intention of using them for easy craft projects.
+More decoupage projects are coming to a “theater” near you soon.

-Blue would be my color and floral would be my design.
+Blue would be my color and floral would be my design choice.
 Fortunately, I had three napkins left from earlier projects that would be perfect.

 The Decoupage Process

-Step 5 – Cut or tear your paper into pieces.
-The size and shape of the paper is entirely up to you.
-It will change for different projects depending on the size of the surface and the design on the paper.
+Step 4 – Cut or tear your paper into pieces.
+The size and shape of the paper are entirely up to you.
+It will vary by project, depending on the surface area and the design on the paper.
 For my platter, I wanted large pieces.
-I didn’t want to overlap them.
+I wanted as little overlap as possible since I wanted a smooth surface for the platter.

-I cut off the border of the napkin on all three napkins with the super sharp Fiskars scissors.
+I cut off the borders of all three napkins with the super-sharp Fiskars scissors.

-Remember to turn the napkin with the design facing the glass.
+NOTE: Remember to turn the napkin with the design facing the glass!

 Step 7 – Pour a small amount of Mod Podge into a container.
 I use these plastic nacho containers.